 Anxiety is said to result from the misalignment of the biopsychosocial factors with in and around individual.
-If these factors remain uncured, they hamper one's ability to function to the optimal.
+If not cured, it hampers one's ability to function adequately.
 In case of children and adolescents it become even more problematic as it often lead to academic difficulties which further causes emotional or behavioural disorders (Smith, 2009).

 Excessive and uncontrolled anxiety may lead to difficulties particularly in children and younger population.
 Individuals exhibiting anxious traits often appear to have difficulty in performing social and academic tasks.
-Learned helplessness also appears to be working under the same mechanism (Seligman, 1975).
-Personality theorist such as Julian Rotter has extensively studied this and highlighted the fact that people having excessive anxiety often manifest an externalized locus of control.
-This signifies that individuals who belief environmental factors to be more in charge for success often perceive themselves as less competent and helpless and so they lose control over their own potentials (Rotter, 1966).
+Learned helplessness also appears to be working under this mechanism (Seligman, 1975).
+People having excessive anxiety often manifest an externalized locus of control.